thunderrabbit/mankind-project-japan/content/themenswork.md

 ##### The Facilitators: #####

-**Paul Newell**

-Paul Newell is a coach and facilitator in the New York Metro area working with men on showing up and getting healthy in all areas of their lives.
-His spontaneous FB live videos have been the inspiration for a number of Men’s Work LIVE calls.
+{{< figure src="/images/trainers/paul_newell_225x225.jpg" title="Paul Newell" caption="Paul Newell is a coach and facilitator in the New York Metro area working with men on showing up and getting healthy in all areas of their lives.
+His spontaneous FB live videos have been the inspiration for a number of Men’s Work LIVE calls." >}}

-**Rob Nugen**

-Rob Nugen is a peer counselor and facilitator in Tokyo, leading circles for men in person and online.
+{{< figure src="/images/trainers/rob_nugen_225x225.jpg" title="Rob Nugen" caption="Rob Nugen is a peer counselor and facilitator in Tokyo, leading circles for men in person and online." >}}